Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_3/IC_Design_Report.md

 ![](image/2023-12-16-09-26-46.png)

-This CPU Petri-net design could model the process of increase Program Counter, visit Memory Read Register and read in instructions from IR to execute a single instruction.
-To improve the efficiency, the multi-level pipeline could be added.
+This CPU Petri-net design could model the process of increasing Program Counter, visiting Memory Read Register and reading in instructions from IR to execute a single instruction.
+To improve the efficiency, the low-level pipeline could be added.

 A low-level pipeline CPU could be designed as below (./Original_CPU.work):